The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 Then, new military personnel get the opportunity to qualify and compete throughout the marksmanship courses.

-For this reason, the Marksmanship Medal is the highest award that one can receive for weapons qualification in the U.S. Navy and Coast Guard.
+The Marksmanship Medal is the highest award that one can receive for weapons qualification in the U.S. Navy and Coast Guard.

-Nonetheless, proving your worth with either semi-automatic weapon can earn you a Marksmanship Medal.
+Nonetheless, proving your worth with either semi-automatic weapon can earn you a marksmanship medal.

 Those that qualify for weapons distinction within the military branch are authorized to wear one of the two decorations (separate for pistol and rifle qualifications).